renovatebot/renovate/docs/usage/docker.md

 ### Ubuntu codenames

-Renovate understands [Ubuntu release codename](https://wiki.ubuntu.com/Releases) tags and will offer upgrading them to the latest LTS release available (e.g. from `ubuntu:xenial` to `ubuntu:focal`) as long as it is inline with the following naming scheme:
+Renovate understands [Ubuntu release codename](https://wiki.ubuntu.com/Releases) tags and will offer upgrading them to the latest LTS release available (e.g. from `ubuntu:xenial` to `ubuntu:focal`).

-- First term of the full codename is used (e.g. `bionic` for `Bionic Beaver` release)
+For this to work you must follow this naming scheme:

-- Codename is all lowercase
+- The first term of the full codename is used (e.g. `bionic` for `Bionic Beaver` release)

-#### Example
+- The codename is in lowercase

-Renovate will offer to upgrade the following `Dockerfile` layer
+For example, Renovate will offer to upgrade the following `Dockerfile` layer:

 ```dockerfile
 FROM ubuntu:yakkety